RitheeshBaradwaj/flutter-examples/README.md

 # flutter-examples
-This repository is created as a part of my learning.
-Source: LinkedIn Learning
+I created this repository as a part of my learning journey, sourced from LinkedIn Learning.